shhossain/computer_science/CPU/readme.md

 # Central Processing Unit(CPU)

+A control unit, or CU, is circuitry within a computer's processor that directs operations.
+It instructs the memory, logic unit, and both output and input devices of the computer on how to respond to the program's instructions.
+CPUs and GPUs are examples of devices that use control units.

 A central processing unit (CPU) is an important part of every computer.
 The CPU sends signals to control the other parts of the computer, almost like how a brain controls a body.
 The CPU is an electronic machine that works on a list of computer things to do, called instructions.
 It reads the list of instructions and runs (executes) each one in order.
 A list of instructions that a CPU can run is a computer program.
 A CPU can process more than one instruction at a time on sections called Cores.
 A CPU with four cores may process four programs at once.
 The CPU itself is made of three main components.
 They are: